 - What do I do next?

-You can expect to be contacted by Audrey within a few days following the services provided.
+You can expect to be contacted by Wendy within a few days following the services provided.
 Our directors will have discussed this detail with you during the initial arrangements.
-Audrey will make an appointment with you to meet at one of our locations and will provide guidance of what you should bring to the meeting.
-If you have any questions prior to your meeting with Audrey, please do not hesitate to call her at (250) 385-4465.
+Wendy will make an appointment with you to meet at one of our locations and will provide guidance of what you should bring to the meeting.
+If you have any questions prior to your meeting with Wendy, please do not hesitate to call her at (250) 385-4465.

 - Is there an additional cost for aftercare?